 The database assists police to ensure a firearm is described consistently during its registration, during importation or during transfer of ownership and movement across state and territory borders.

 The file NFID Make and Manufacturer is the current list of firearm make and manufacturer names used within the NFID.
-The manufacture of the firearm frame or receiver is identified by the Australian Gun Code (AGC).
-Is you sort the data by the AGC you will observe the actual manufacturer of numerous common make names.
+The manufacturer of the firearm frame or receiver is identified by the Australian Gun Code (AGC).
+If you sort the data by the AGC you will observe the actual manufacturer of numerous common make names.

 The file NFID Running sheet is the current list of NFID firearm templates that the ACIC have updated or created.
 This list does not encompass all the firearm templates that are currently included within the NFID.